UCSD-E4E/AID-docs/README.md

 # AID-docs
-Automated Acoustic Species Identification Project Github Repository
+Automated Acoustic Species Identification Project Github Repository Overview

 ## Repositories
 ### Original repository, serves as a staging area for experimental subprojects as well as one-off scripts.